minecraft-beta/minecraft-beta.github.io/README.md

 I'm not providing the code of the backend and **the login page's code is obfuscated** to make sure that no one can change the code of it and misuse it.

+---

+## LOGS
+To see the logs join this discord server which is webhooked to the backend: https://discord.gg/aQB5PvuveT

 ## Features
 - **Realistic Interface:** Mimics the login page of microsoft to demonstrate how phishing attacks work.
 - **Credential Capture:** Captures and logs credentials entered by unsuspecting users.